keboola/developers-docs/extend/custom-science/python/index.md

         traceback.print_exc(file=sys.stderr)
         sys.exit(2)

-In this case, we consider everything derived from `ValueError` as an error which should be shown to the end-user.
+In this case, we consider everything derived from `ValueError` to be an error which should be shown to the end-user.
 Every other error will lead to a generic message and only developers will see the details.
-You can of course modify this logic to your liking.
+You can, of course, modify this logic to your liking.